greeble-dev/bevy_mod_skinned_aabb/README.md

 ***UNDER CONSTRUCTION - USE AT YOUR OWN RISK***

 A [Bevy](https://github.com/bevyengine/bevy) plugin that automatically calculates AABBs for skinned meshes.
-This mostly solves the problem of skinned meshes disappearing at certain angles.

 https://github.com/user-attachments/assets/73d236da-43a8-4b63-a19e-f3625d374077